ShivamBari2728/ShivamBari2728/README.md

 ## 🚀 About Me
-I'm a tech enthusiast who recently completed my BSc in IT from Mumbai University.

-I’m currently learning Android development.
+I recently graduated with a BSc in IT from Mumbai University, and as a tech enthusiast, I'm currently diving into Android development.